Protesters crowd into streets, parks and plazas at anti-Trump 'No Kings' demonstrations across US

 Los Angeles

-Thousands gathered in front of City Hall in a boisterous crowd, waving signs and listening to a Native American drum circle and dance performances.
+Thousands gathered in front of City Hall in a boisterous crowd, waving signs and listening to a Native American drum circle and dance performances, before marching through the streets.

-Signs included “Protesting is not a crime,” "We carry dreams not danger" and “ICE out of LA.”
-One demonstrator carried a 2-foot-tall (60-centimeter) Trump pinata on a stick, with a crown on his head and sombrero hanging off his back.
+Signs included “They fear us, don’t back down California,” “Protesting is not a crime,” "We carry dreams not danger" and “ICE out of LA.”
+One demonstrator carried a 2-foot-tall (60-centimeter) Trump pinata on a stick, with a crown on his head and sombrero hanging off his back while another hoisted a huge helium-filled orange baby balloon with blond hair styled like Trump's.

 North Carolina